 What does impatiens necrotic spot look like?
 Symptoms vary from species to species and from cultivar to cultivar.
 Environmental conditions can also influence symptom development.
-Infected plants may exhibit chlorotic or necrotic spotting; stem, vein or growing point necrosis; ringspots, mosaic or line patterns on leaves; color breaking in flowers; wilting and collapse.
+Infected plants may exhibit chlorotic or necrotic spotting; stem, vein or growing point necrosis; ringspots, mosaic or line patterns on leaves; color break in flowers; wilting and collapse.
 Plants that are infected at a young age tend to exhibit more severe symptoms than those infected at an older age.
-Some plants may remain symptomless, but still can be a source of the causal virus for infecting other plants.
+Some plants may remain symptomless but still can be a source of the causal virus, leading to infection other plants.

 Where does impatiens necrotic spot come from?
-Impatiens necrotic spot is caused by the impatiens necrotic spot virus (INSV).
+Impatiens necrotic spot is caused by the Impatiens necrotic spot virus (INSV).
 The primary means of plant-to-plant spread of INSV is by the western flower thrips (Frankliniella occidentalis).
-This insect acquires INSV when feeding on infected plant sap, carries the virus to its next feeding site, and transmits the virus to the new plant after 15-30 minutes of feeding.
+This insect acquires INSV when feeding on infected plant sap, carries the virus to its next feeding site, and transmits the virus to the new plant after 15 to 30 minutes of feeding.
 Only a few thrips are needed to spread INSV rapidly throughout a greenhouse.
 Numbers of INSV-infected plants also can be increased simply by taking vegetative cuttings from infected plants.

 How do I save a plant with impatiens necrotic spot?
 After infection, INSV spreads throughout a plant.
 Therefore plants remain infected indefinitely.
-Infected plants cannot be treated to remove the virus and should be destroyed by burning, burying or composting.
+Infected plants cannot be treated to remove the virus and should be destroyed by burning (where allowed by local ordinance), burying or composting.

-For more information on impatiens necrotic spot and thrips: See University of Wisconsin Garden Facts XHT1022, or contact your county Extension agent.
+For more information on impatiens necrotic spot and thrips: Contact your county Extension agent.